rocketinsights/node-express-rest-boilerplate/README.md

 Intended to get you started fast on an [Express](https://expressjs.com/)  REST API with no frontend.

-*This boilerplate is a work in progress as of January 2019 and still needs feedback from Rocketeers*

 ## There are a lot of great ExpressJS boilerplates out there, why did you create this one?

 [We need to develop one universal boilerplate that covers everyone's use cases...](https://xkcd.com/927/).
 Just kidding...